 30 Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing.
-Commission Delegated Regulation (EU) 2016/1675 of 14 July 2016 supplementing Directive (EU) 2015/849, last modified by Commission Delegated Regulation (EU) 2022/229 of

-32 Council conclusions on the revised EU list of non-cooperative jurisdictions for tax purposes 6437/22, 24 February 2022.
-33 The Amending Regulation does not specify that the EU AIFM must be an EU authorised AIFM.
-Investment in EU AIFs managed by a registered (ie de miminis) EU AIFM should therefore
+Commission Delegated Regulation (EU) 2016/1675 of 14 July 2016 supplementing Directive (EU) 2015/849, last modified by Commission Delegated Regulation (EU) 2022/229 of a Council conclusions on the revised EU list of non-cooperative jurisdictions for tax purposes 6437/22, 24 February 2022.
+The Amending Regulation does not specify that the EU AIFM must be an EU authorised AIFM.
+Investment in EU AIFs managed by a registered (ie de miminis) EU AIFM should therefore be permitted as well.

-EU internally-managed AIFs should be permitted as well, although they are not referred to expressly by the Amending Regulation.
-This restriction also applies in case of investment in ELTIFs, EUVECAs and EuSEFs.
+34 EU internally-managed AIFs should be permitted as well, although they are not referred to expressly by the Amending Regulation.
+35 Under the Amending Regulation, it is unclear whether target funds may invest in other assets as well.
+This seems to be permitted as long as at the Target Date at least 55% of the ELTIF's Capital is invested directly or via funds in ELTIF "eligible investments assets".
+36 This restriction also applies in case of investment in ELTIFs, EuVECAs and EuSEFs.

-36 The attractiveness of ELTIF master-feeder structures is therefore limited and we do not expand in this brochure on the rules applicable to ELTIF master-feeder structures.
+37 The attractiveness of ELTIF master-feeder structures is therefore limited and we do not expand in this brochure on the rules applicable to ELTIF master-feeder structures.